YetOpen/certbot-zimbra/README.md

 [![asciicast](https://asciinema.org/a/219713.svg)](https://asciinema.org/a/219713)

-The script tweaks zimbra's nginx config to allow access of *.well-known* webserver location from local files instead of redirecting upstream to jsp.
-So it **may not be used if there's no *zimbra-nginx* package installed**.

-Letsencrypt by default tries to verify a domain using http, so the script should work fine if [*zimbraReverseProxyMailMode*](https://wiki.zimbra.com/wiki/Enabling_Zimbra_Proxy_and_memcached#Protocol_Requirements_Including_HTTPS_Redirect) is set to *http*, *both* or *redirect*.
-It won't work if set to *https* only.
-This is due to certbot deprecating the *tls-sni-01* authentication method and switching to *HTTP-01*. https://letsencrypt.org/docs/challenge-types/

 This is still a BETA script.
 Tested on:
-* 8.8.8_UBUNTU16
+* 8.8.8 UBUNTU16_64
-* 8.8.12_UBUNTU16
+* 8.8.12 UBUNTU16_64
-* 8.8.12_RHEL7 (CentOS)
+* 8.8.12 RHEL7 (CentOS)

 # WARNING - Breaking changes ahead

 Thanks to the awesome job of @jjakob the script has undergone a considerable rewrite.
-Some things changed, some parameters have been renamed, so **if you're upgrading please read the [WARNING chapter](https://github.com/YetOpen/certbot-zimbra/tree/master#warning) below**.
+Some things changed, some parameters have been renamed, so **if you're upgrading please read the [WARNING chapter](##-WARNING) below**.

-If you're not upgrading then we encourage you in testing the script and report back any issue you might encounter.
+We encourage you in testing the script and reporting back any issues you might encounter.
+The latest version can be downloaded from the [Releases tab](/YetOpen/certbot-zimbra/releases), or if you prefer bleeding edge (may be broken) from the [master branch directly](certbot-zimbra/blob/master/certbot_zimbra.sh).

 If you're in a hurry and cannot wait our feedback on an issue you can download the last *stable* version from [0.5.0 tag](https://github.com/YetOpen/certbot-zimbra/tree/0.5.0-beta).